 Assuming the subject does come up, as it will now and then in various circumstances, how prepared will we be to share seeds of truth?

 I guess that depends on how we study the subject, and it could also depend upon our mood or state of mind at the time.
 I botched an opportunity this past summer at a gathering at a relative’s house.
-Just about everyone had been drinking, and I think I had put down a couple brews myself.
 I don’t know how the subject came up but a neighbor mentioned the idea that one day we all would—like some people’s cats and dogs—have to use ID chip implants.
 I was somewhat taken aback by his attitude, as the notion to him seemed little more than an inconvenience, like renewing a driver’s license or paying taxes.
 Anyhow, I said something rash and pretty much ruined the opportunity for the subject to take a serious turn.

 (These example are from the Gospel of John).

 - The disciples did not get together one day and read the Scripture: “The zeal of thine house hath eaten me up” [John 2:17], and then come to the conclusion that Jesus would do something out of the ordinary to display his zeal for God’s house.
 Instead, Jesus did something zealous and out of the ordinary in the temple, which allowed his disciples afterward to make the connection between Jesus’ actions and the Scripture.

 - Jesus once told people that if they would “destroy this temple” [John 2:19], that he would raise it up in three days.
 The Jews thought he had been speaking of their temple of worship, but he meant the temple of his body.
 Only after his death and resurrection did the disciples remember this encounter and come to believe in that word spoken by Jesus.